-Districts are required to collect and submit data each year related to the outcomes achieved through federal programs.
+PSUs are required to collect and submit data each year related to the outcomes achieved through federal programs.
 Timely and accurate data collection and submission is critical for improved educational planning, policymaking, management, and program outcomes.

-PowerSchool-Federal Data Collection- PowerSchool collects data for federal programs under the Federal Program Monitoring section.
+PowerSchool-Federal Data Collection - There are several PowerSchool modules which collect data for Federal programs under the Federal section.

 How to register for the Federal data collection modules - Access to the Federal data collections within PowerSchool is managed by the PSU Power School Administrator.
-Please contact the PowerSchool administrator in your PSU to request access.
+Please contact the PowerSchool administrator in your PSU to request access, done through role assignment in PowerSchool Security Administration.
+A Quick Reference Document (QRD) (under development) will be housed with the NCDPI HomeBase division.